 They’ll also be able to collaborate and share tips on how to complete tasks most productively.

-You can segment all the documents based on the relevant department, projects and role.
+You can segment all the documents based on the relevant department, projects, documentation best practices and role.
 Don’t forget to manage access settings by choosing who gets view-only access and who can make direct edits.

 Documentation is not a one-off solution.
 As your organization grows, business processes will evolve with it.
 Review and update your documentation regularly.
 If you’ve already got too much work in the pipeline, you can assign a review to someone on your team and ask them to notify the team as they update.